Rail Park Benefactor Program

 On October 31, 2016, the Center City District (CCD) broke ground on Phase I of The Rail Park!
 Read the Press Release Here.

-Thanks to the generosity of so many, the Center City District has reduced the gap needed to fully fund the $10.3 million project to just over $200,000.
+Thanks to the generosity of so many, the Center City District has reduced the gap needed to fully fund the $10.3 million project to $300,000.
 You can help make this transformative new public green space a reality by making a gift today.

 In 2010, the Center City District began working in partnership with the community-based Friends of the Rail Park [formerly known as Reading Viaduct Project], the City’s Commerce Department, and the Department of Parks & Recreation to evaluate the options for the abandoned Reading Railroad Viaduct that runs north in two segments: from Vine Street to 13th and Noble Streets to the west; and to the 800 block of Fairmount to the east.